 It was you who suggested using dimensions (1d/2d/3d) as categories, and I went from there and just started filling out each with what you might expect to find.
 I used software to generate some of the geometries and a lot came from experimentation.
 I would have loved to have dynamic 4d shapes but I didn’t know how to create them, so many of the actual level geometries (the pulsating lines that surround you) are based on hyper-cubes and hyper-pyramids.

-The logo is something we also collaborated on.
-It evolved from the initial sketch of a cube with seven points into an impossible object.
+The logo is another piece we collaborated on.
+Its shape evolved from an initial sketch of a simple wire frame cube tracing seven points into a more complex impossible object.
+We eventually settled on 6-sided symmetry.
 Is there any significance to its final form, the interlocking hexagon?

-Since the game’s initial release in March I’ve personally seen many positive reactions to the game, some emotional ones as well.
-I’ve also read comments by people saying that playing it gives them a sense of calm and even helps ease their anxiety.
+Since the game’s initial release in March there have been many positive reactions to the game, emotional ones as well.
+I’ve heard comments from people saying that playing Everything gives them a sense of calm and even helps ease their anxiety.
 Do you think there’s something to that?

 I think all art is therapeutic, even very violent art, and games are no exception.
 I think a lot of people will find this game therapeutic.